UnitedEffects/ueauth/README.md

 * Build email service & templates for United Effects to make qa/prod work...
 * UI Functional APIs Section
     * UI OIDC Code Authorization endpoint to return access tokens for single UI serving multiple AGs
+    * this should be root level client-credential protected
 * migrate oidc views to pug
 * Validate deactivate or delete user (with warning) and reactivate accounts if I’m the owner or admin
     * test super admin